 The writing journey can take months and even years.
 But, the love of writing, the love of your story, and the hope of publication keep you dedicated.

-Time passes, and finally your manuscript is complete.
+Time passes, and finally the day arrives – your manuscript is complete.
 The envelopes are ready.
 All you have to do is submit, submit, and submit again.
 But, hold on a minute.
 Have you gone over all the necessary steps to ensure your manuscript is actually ready to be submitted to a publisher or agent?

 There are eight steps that every writer, especially those new to the business of writing, should follow before submitting a manuscript: